mb21/panwriter/MANUAL.md

 ## Settings

 If you put a `settings.yaml` file in the data directory, PanWriter will read it on startup.
-Possible fields are currently only:
+Available settings are:

+    # Whether to automatically check for and install app updates
     autoUpdateApp: true

+    # Configure which LaTeX math delimiters to use
+    # Can be a single value or an array of values
+    # See https://github.com/goessner/markdown-it-texmath/blob/master/readme.md for all options
+    latexDelimiters:
+      - dollars   # Use $...$ for inline and $$...$$ for block math
+      - brackets  # Use \(...\) for inline and \[...\] for block math

 ## Default CSS and YAML